 There's never a good time to see a big, red zit popping up on your face—especially right before your wedding.
 A major breakout a few days before the big day can seem like a total disaster.
 But, since stress can cause acne breakouts to occur, and wedding planning can be stressful, it isn't too uncommon.
 No one likes a last-minute guest however (especially on their face!), so we asked dermatologists Dr. Joel Schlessinger and Dr. Michele Green for their intel on how to handle a dreaded pimple—depending on when it pops up.

 10 Days Before the Wedding

-Michele Green, MD, also a board-certified dermatologist and RealSelf contributor, agrees you should consult an expert: "If you get a breakout 10 days before your wedding, you should go see a board-certified dermatologist.
+Green suggests consulting an expert: "If you get a breakout 10 days before your wedding, you should go see a board-certified dermatologist.
 You can be prescribed oral antibiotics and topical cream to help reduce the breakout."
 Professional intel is also helpful in diagnosing the blemish altogether.
 While the classic white head is easy enough to identify and treat at home, ingrown hairs, deep cysts, sores, or certain types of skin cancer can be visually misleading and even have a poor reaction to acne treatments.

 5 Days Before the Wedding

 Schlessinger says to avoid adding new products into your skincare routine since there isn't enough time to adjust or recover if your skin reacts badly to anything.
 He suggests focusing on things you can change without worrying.
 "Replace your favorite makeup products for brand-new compacts, since makeup can often become contaminated, leading to breakouts.
 Also, cut out dairy products, since the hormones found in dairy products are known to make acne worse."
 And believe it or not, he says the same goes for protein supplements.